WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

         terraform import module.instances.google_compute_instance.tf-instance-1 qwiklabs-gcp-01-4827ad987c04/us-east4-c/1344797105777735013

+**Review the Terraform plan to ensure that the configuration matches the expected state and infrastructure**

+The *terraform plan* command determines what actions are necessary to achieve the desired state specified in the configuration files.
+It provides a convenient way to check whether the execution plan for a set of changes matches your expectations without making any changes to real resources or to the state.

+        terraform plan

+**Apply the configuration to update your Terraform state**

-Apply the changes to import the resources:
+Run the below command to apply the changes to import the resources:

         terraform apply

 ### Task 3 - Configure a remote backend
-Next, we want to create a Cloud Storage bucket resource inside the storage module.
+We want to create the Cloud Storage bucket resource inside the storage module.
 First, we will specify the resource configuration of the bucket in the storage.tf file.

         resource "google_storage_bucket" "storage-bucket" {
             name = "tf-bucket-960831"